Top Snow Tubing Spots Near New Jersey for Families

 Blue Mountain – Palmerton

-There are 39 lanes and three lifts here, but our favorite Blue Mountain perk is this: Your family can descend together in a single tube.
-Blue Mountain's the only park in the Poconos that offers that.
-There's no age requirement, but kids need to be at least 36 inches tall to tube, alone, with a parent, or with everyone.
+There are 46 lanes and three lifts here, but our favorite Blue Mountain perk is this: You can choose between riding a single tube or double the fun and descend two at a time in a double tube.
+There's no age requirement, but kids need to be at least 36 inches tall.
 Tickets are sold by three-hour sessions and run from 5pm-9pm on Thursdays, and 9am-9pm on Fridays, Saturdays, Sundays, and holidays.
 All tickets must be purchased in advance online.
 Tubing is tentatively scheduled to open Sunday, December 26.

 Go galactic snow tubing after dark at Camelback.